Get free heat pump quotes

 Get started

 Heat pumps aren’t typically meant to constantly run to maintain a set temperature.
-One of many things could be causing this, such as incorrect thermostat settings, a heat pump that’s the wrong size, leaking refrigerant, or temperature extremes.
+Several issues could be causing this, such as incorrect thermostat settings, a heat pump that’s the wrong size, leaking refrigerant, or temperature extremes.

-For reference, heat pumps should cycle 2-3 times per hour.
+For reference, heat pumps should cycle two-three times per hour.
 If they are running continuously or cycling much more frequently, this could be a sign of an issue.
-This is what to look out for:
+Keep an eye out for:

 The thermostat is set too high